 The Community Pharmacy is required to have an appropriate consultation room, that is used for confidential discussions with the patient.
-This should be 'Covid-secure' and should be cleaned in between tests in line with existing IPC standards and guidance e.g., Community Pharmacy Patient Safety Group guidance, Guidance on ATS in Community Pharmacy (Appendix H).
+This should be 'Covid-secure' and should be cleaned in between tests in line with existing IPC standards and guidance e.g., Community Pharmacy Patient Safety Group guidance.